sauce-archives/help/docs/on-premise/box-setup.md

 Ensure that your /root/ios-config folder contains id_rsa.pub, id_rsa, certificate.p12, and testobject.mobileprovision files.
 These will be needed to start the iOS pool.

-Now in the On-Premise/testobject-ios-pool folder start the ios pool container:
+Now in your iOS pool configuration folder start the iOS pool container:

     docker-compose up -d